dsa28/Design-Framework/README.md

 New Feature 3:
 -Classes TAStatement, TAAssign, TACondition, TAWhile, TAEmptyStatement, TASeqList, TAConcurrentList

--Class TATest3 which contains 10 test cases to test statements (assignments, conditions, empty statements, sequential list, loops and combinations)
+-Class TATest3 which contains 13 test cases to test statements (assignments, conditions, empty statements, sequential list, loops, concurrent lists and combinations) ==Limitation: Does not support nested concurrent lists

--TAConcurrentList is not functional- it needs some refactoring to be able to work correctly

 Note: The classes made are frameworks, they require alot of tweaking to respect the requirements.